w3c/wai-intro-wcag/content/new-in-22.md

 For an introduction to Web Content Accessibility Guidelines (WCAG) and more about versions 2.0, 2.1, and 2.2, see the [WCAG Overview](/standards-guidelines/wcag/).

 WCAG 2.2 is scheduled to be completed and published by December 2022.
 Current drafts:
-* [WCAG 2.2 Candidate Recommendation Draft](https://www.w3.org/TR/WCAG22/) was approved for publication in @@August 2022
+* [WCAG 2.2 Candidate Recommendation Draft](https://www.w3.org/TR/WCAG22/) was approved for publication in September 2022
 * [Editors' Draft of WCAG 2.2](https://w3c.github.io/wcag/guidelines/22/) may include more recent proposed changes that are not yet all approved

-"Candidate Recommendation" and the process for completing WCAG 2.2 is introduced in [How WAI Develops Accessibility Standards through the W3C Process](https://www.w3.org/WAI/standards-guidelines/w3c-process/).
+The main purpose of "Candidate Recommendation" is to ensure that the standard can be implemented.
+It is stable at this stage; however, it could change based on implementation experience.
+More about Candidate Recommendation and the process for completing WCAG 2.2 is introduced in [How WAI Develops Accessibility Standards through the W3C Process](https://www.w3.org/WAI/standards-guidelines/w3c-process/).

-Comments: **@@ Month 2022** is the deadline for comments.
+Comments: **@@ October 2022** is the deadline for comments.
+We hope that the normative content in WCAG 2.2 itself does not need changes.
+We can edit the Understanding documents to provide more clarification.
 To comment: Ideally open one [new GitHub issue]( https://github.com/w3c/wcag/issues/new) per discrete comment.
 If you’re not comfortable with GitHub, you can send comments to public-agwg-comments@w3.org

 ### Changes from WCAG 2.1 to WCAG 2.2